 Dress Appropriately

 Our advice is to always have a shawl on hand to cover yourself if you can feel your outfit drawing a little attention.
-When heading into the town centres and Medina, long, floor length dresses and skirts are advisable over shorter ones, and having your chest and shoulders covered is a great idea too!
+When heading into the town centres and Medina, long, floor length dresses and skirts are advisable over shorter ones, and having your chest and shoulders covered is respectable too!

-When you’re in the comfort of your hotel or resort, these restrictions are relaxed a little.
+When you’re in the comfort of your hotel or resort, these expectations are relaxed a little.
 Wearing a swimsuit or bikini is perfectly fine, encouraged in fact!
-Shorter dresses and short shorts are also fine, but remember to be respectful towards other hotel guests and staff, especially when choosing clothes for mealtimes, i.e. don’t swear swimwear in restaurants!
+Shorter dresses and short shorts are also fine, but remember to be respectful towards other hotel guests and staff, especially when choosing clothes for mealtimes, i.e. don’t swear swimwear in restaurants – but this isn’t particular to travelling in Morocco, you’ll find this is the case in most hotels across the globe!

 Learn To Haggle

 A big part of Morocco’s culture is haggling for a bargain at the markets.
-There are some beautiful markets throughout Morocco, the most famous being Marrakech’s Medina.
-Here you’ll find local sellers offering everything from leather goods to spices, clothing and even perfect gifts to take home to friends and family.
+There are some beautiful markets throughout Morocco, the most famous being the Medina in Marrakech.
+Here, you’ll find local sellers offering everything from leather goods to spices, clothing and even perfect gifts to take home to friends and family.

 Sellers will often price things a little higher in the hope they’ll bag some big sales from tourists who aren’t aware that haggling is encouraged.
 Make sure when you visit the Medina and markets that you practice your haggling skills so you can get the best price for the items you want to buy!